microtrain/bootcamp/14-Angular/04-NgCMS/05-UserViewComponent.md

 }
 ```

 Update *user-view/user-view.component.html* to show the details of a single user.
-Use ```*ngIf``` to make sure the user obejct is populated before calling it into the view.
+Use ```*ngIf``` to make sure the user object is populated before calling it into the view.

 *user-view/user-view.component.html*
 ```html